 As a whole, magnets are crucial to how sound waves are produced through [dynamic/moving-coil] speakers.
 As a result, bigger and/or stronger magnets help to create louder sounds.

-The electric current that travels to the voice coil charges the entire area, which results in the creation of an electromagnetic field.
-An opposing magnetic field is required to help move the speaker’s cone, which is achieved by a magnetic structure.
+The electric current that travels to the voice coil charges the entire area, which creates an electromagnetic field.
+An opposing magnetic field is required to help move the speaker's cone, which is achieved by a magnetic structure.
 When the two magnetic fields oppose and attract, they create vibrations and, ultimately, sound.

 A larger magnet creates a more opposing magnetic field, which will generate greater excursion of the speaker diaphragm/cone and more sound.